Full Name: Swiss Confederation

 Switzerland is a confederation comprised of 26 cantons.
 Its structure is similar to a federal republic.

-- Executive: President of the Swiss Confederation - Ueli Maurer, Vice President Didier Burkhalter and the Federal Council, which is comprised of seven federal councillors, constitute the federal government of Switzerland.
+Executive: President of the Swiss Confederation - Ueli Maurer, Vice President - Simonetta Sommaruga and the Federal Council, which is comprised of seven federal Councillors, constitute the federal government of Switzerland.
 Council members rotate in one-year terms as federal president (chief of state and head of government).

-- Legislative: bicameral Federal Assembly (200 seats); members, elected by popular vote on the basis of proportional representation, serve four-year terms.
+Legislative: Bicameral Federal Assembly divided into the Council of States (46 seats) and the National Council (200 seats); members, elected by popular vote on the basis of proportional representation, serve four-year terms.

-- Judicial: : Federal Supreme Court (consists of 38 judges and 31 substitutes; organized into 5 sections).
+Judicial: Federal Supreme Court (consists of 38 judges and 19 deputy justices; organized into 7 sections).

 Switzerland has a civil law system with judicial review of legislative acts, except for federal decrees of a general obligatory character.

-Top Agricultural Products: grains, fruits, vegetables, meat, eggs
+Top Agricultural Products: Grains, fruits, vegetables, meat, eggs, dairy products

 (15 to 64 years old)